Non-residents of Canada

 The payer usually deducts Part I tax from the types of income listed below.
 However, if you carry on a business in Canada, or sell or transfer taxable Canadian property, you may have to pay an amount on account of tax:

-For the procedures you must follow if you sell or transfer, or plan to sell or transfer taxable Canadian property (such as real estate, business property, or unlisted shares of a Canadian corporation), see Disposing of or acquiring certain Canadian property.
+For the procedures you must follow if you sell or transfer, or plan to sell or transfer taxable Canadian property (such as real estate, business property, or unlisted shares of a Canadian corporation), see Non-residents disposing of certain Canadian property and Canadian and non-resident purchasers acquiring certain treaty-protected property from non-residents of Canada.

 There are two situations in which you can elect to file a Canadian income tax return for income from which Part XIII tax was deducted: